charlesfranciscodev/csgames-bell-2018/README.md

 This repo is a web application project and uses Docker, Flask and React.

+## Competition Description
+You are an extraterrestrial life form on Earth without any tools to properly integrate yourself.
+What's better than news shows and TV shows to open a conversation with humans?

+The goal:
+Your task is to create a streaming platform (HTTP REST backend and web frontend) to provide easy access to human content for extraterrestrial life form.
+You have been given a set of stories with business points for each story.
+The more business points you complete, the better extraterrestrials will be able to integrate on Earth.

 ## Start the server and the client
 `./start.sh`